Congratulations to the 15 Montgomery County artists who have been selected to receive grants in 2018 through the Artist Opportunity Grant program!

 Opportunity: To travel to NES Artist Residency in Iceland to lead a cyanotype workshop, exhibit a new collaborative piece made while on residence, and conduct research for a new body of work.

 About Danielle: “The overarching theme in my work looks to science and art as means of investigation- both disciplines attempt to describe and understand the world around us and seek to communicate that vision.
 I draw equally from reality and invention, incorporating elements of the celestial and terrestrial world to create my mixed media works.”

-Opportunity: To travel to the Wildacres Flute Retreat in Little Switzerland, North Carolina, to attend a week-long flute course to receive instruction and inspiration from world-renowned flutists.
+Opportunity: To attend a week-long flute course to receive instruction and inspiration from world-renowned flutists.

 About Sarah: Sarah works as a music educator and flutist in the Dayton Area.
 She teaches general music and band at CHESS Christian School and teaches private flute lessons through her collaborative music studio, Sand Dollar Music.

 Opportunity: To create a new website for her upcoming novel, The Widows.

 Artist Statement: “Writing under the pen name Jess Montgomery, I create history mystery novels.
 Currently, I am writing a series about Lily Ross, inspired by the true first female sheriff in Ohio in the 1920s.
 Set in the Appalachian region of Ohio, my novels capture the movements and social issues of the era, which in many ways continue into our own, set against a beautiful yet often harsh background.”